 Chapter 1: Academic Titles at Vanderbilt

-The titles University Distinguished Professor, Distinguished Professor, University Professor, Professor, and Associate Professor (except in the Blair School of Music) signify tenured positions at Vanderbilt, if so specified at the time of appointment.
+The titles University Distinguished Professor, Distinguished Professor, University Professor, Professor, and Associate Professor signify tenured positions at Vanderbilt, if so specified at the time of appointment.
 Except for University Distinguished Professor and University Professor, these faculty titles carry a major field or departmental designator, such as Professor of Linguistics or Professor of Pharmacology.
 Such designators indicate the major field of work; they may be the name of the department to which the faculty member is attached or a major specialty area associated with the department.
-At the time of appointment, the faculty member and the Dean of the school recommend an appropriate designator, and the recommendation is reviewed by the Provost or the Vice Chancellor for Health Affairs, the Chancellor, and the Board of Trust (for new appointments to a tenured position).
+At the time of appointment, the faculty member and the Dean of the school recommend an appropriate designator, and the recommendation is reviewed by the Provost, the Chancellor, and, for new appointments to a tenured position, the Board of Trust.
 Care is taken to avoid titles that might be confused with the areas of study represented in other departments.

 Certain professorships are named by the Board of Trust for a benefactor, such as Kenan Professor of English, or for someone important in Vanderbilt history, such as Landon C. Garland Professor of Physics.
 Centennial Professorships were created during the Centennial Campaign (1977-81), and Chancellor’s Professorships were created during the Campaign for Vanderbilt (1990-95).
 Both of these professorships are similar to named chairs in that they are held by faculty members of distinction in their disciplines.
 Cornelius Vanderbilt Professorships were added in 2002 to recognize outstanding full professors already at Vanderbilt.